AndrewEllis93/Print-Tuning-Guide/README.md

         - Unclog it using a cold pull or nozzle cleaning needles.
         - Try a new nozzle.
     - Your heatbreak may be partially clogged.
+        - Unload the filament and remove the nozzle.
+        - Get access to the top of the hotend (you may need to either remove the hotend or the clockwork).
-        - Unload the filament, take off the nozzle, shine a light through the hotend and look inside.
-See if there is any plastic stuck against the walls of the heatbreak.
+        - Shine a light through the hotend and look into the other side.
+See if there is any plastic stuck against the walls of the heatbreak.\
         If your heatbreak is obstructed:
-            - Get access to the top of the hotend (you may need to either remove the hotend or the clockwork).
             - Unplug the hotend fan.
-            - Heat the hotend up to 180C.
+            - Heat the hotend up to ~180C.
                 - We are purposefully inducing heat creep to soften the plastic in the heatbreak.
             - Push a long, thin (<=1.8mm) allen key or similar through the top side of the hotend to push the obstruction out of the bottom.
             - **(!)
 Turn off the hotend as soon as you have freed the obstruction.**